ChuckyMcLaughlin/MiniGame.2/README.md

+Tentacle Hunter

+it is a simple game where you shoot at the enemy
 How to play
-you use spacebar to shoot
+you use the spacebar to shoot
-you can you wasd or arrow keys to move and u destry the black thing
+you can you wasd or arrow keys to move and u destroy the black thing